Yaandle/ultralyticscode/README.md

-How to run predict.py:
+How to run Ultralytics Python code:
 - [git clone](https://github.com/Yaandle/ultralyticscode.git)

+- Use Image or Video inference.

-- Update line 9 with model, and line 51 with video path
+- Update lines with model, and with video path

-- *If NOT using GPU, remove 'device' in line 22: 'results = model(frame, conf=0.1, device=0)'
+- *If NOT using GPU, remove 'device' in line: 'results = model(frame, conf=0.1, device=0)'
 - *If using GPU, ensure Torch is installed with CUDA&CuDNN

-- python run predict.py
+- python run _app.py_